ZeitOnline/frontend-developer-handbook/blog/document-outline.md

 ```<h3 class="shopitem__text">{{ teaser.teaserText }}</h3>```
 ![](./images/document-outline/shop-title-headline.png)

-By the way, these changes are easily done because we use BEM as our CSS system.
-(TODO:LINK)
+By the way, these changes are easily done because we use [BEM](https://blog.zeit.de/dev/block-element-modifier/) as our CSS system.

 ## how we can improve more